withr/withr.github.io/_posts/2014-03-21-set-up-highcharts-export-server-on-ubuntu-server-12-dot-04-step-by-step.md

 The tutorial of setting up export server on *Highcharts*'s [website](http://www.highcharts.com/docs/export-module/setting-up-the-server) is really vague, especially to users that have little knowledge about Java and Tomcat-server.
 I spent two days to get my server work, but I hope you can get it through in 10 minutes by following this tutorial.

-- **Install Java**.
+###1.
+Install Java
 The Highcharts export server is an Apache-tomcat based server, which run under Java run environment, so we need to install Java first.
 And for Highcharts-export server, we need at least version 1.7.
 Open your terminal, and type the following command:

 ``` ruby
 sudo apt-get install openjdk-7-jdk openjdk-7-jre
 ```

 To check whether Java was installed correctly, you can use the command: